Vector theory of gravity: Universe without black holes and solution of dark energy problem: Summary

 \item GR can not explain why Universe is spatially flat.
-Models involving cosmic inflation are a patch.
+Models involving cosmic inflation are needed to fix the problem.
 In contrast, in vector gravity the spatially flat Universe comes out as a solution of equations.

 \item GR does not provide a mechanism of matter generation at the Big Bang.
-Introduction of an additional field with negative energy, the inflaton, is a patch.
+An additional field with negative energy, the inflaton, is required to resolve the issue.
 In vector gravity the mechanism of matter generation is part of the theory.
 No extra fields are necessary.

 \item GR can not explain the value of the cosmological term.
-In contrast, vector gravity predicts the correct value of the cosmological constant without free parameters.
+In contrast, vector gravity predicts, with no free parameters, the value of the cosmological constant that agrees with observations.

 \item Existence of space-time singularities for which geometry is ill-defined is a generic feature of GR.
 Schwarzschild solution describing a static black hole is an example of a curvature singularity, where geometrical quantities characterizing space-time curvature, such as the Ricci scalar, take on infinite values.
 In GR such a singularity is unavoidable once the gravitational collapse of an object with realistic matter properties has proceeded beyond a certain stage.
-The cosmic censorship hypothesis stating that all realistic future singularities are safely hidden away behind a horizon, and thus invisible to all distant observers, is an attempt to mask the singularity problem.
 In contrast, stars in vector gravity do not collapse into a singularity.
 In vector gravity black holes do not exist and the end point of the gravitational collapse is a stable star with a reduced mass.